ibm-cloud-docs/watsonxdata/netezza_connector.md

 # Netezza connector for Presto
 {: #netezza_connector}

-Netezza connector for Presto is a customized connector for IBM {{site.data.keyword.lakehouse_full}}.
+Netezza connector for Presto is a customized connector for {{site.data.keyword.lakehouse_full}}.
 {: shortdesc}

-For more information about SQL statements supported by Netezza connector, see [Supported SQL statements](watsonxdata?topic=watsonxdata-supported_sql_statements).
+For more information about SQL statements supported by Netezza connector, see [Supported SQL statements](watsonxdata?topic=watsonxdata-supported_sql_statements){: external}.

 ## Connectivity
 {: #nz_connectivity}